-This is a 10 month initiative aimed at Year 11 students after they have completed their final exams in the summer term.
-The programme aims to provide participants with the knowledge, skills, experience and support they need to become competent sports coaches in the future.
+This is a 10-month initiative aimed at Year 11 students following the completion of their final exams in the summer term.
+The program is designed to provide individuals the information, skills, experience, and support they need to become competent sports coaches in the future.

-There are many incentives to participating on the course with Sure providing rewards for the most hours logged each term and extra training opportunities available for logging a specific number of hours.
-The Activity Leader of the Year will also receive a prize and will be invited to collect this at the annual Isle of Man Sports Awards.
+Sure offers rewards for the most hours logged each term and extra training opportunities for logging the most amount of hours, so there are numerous reasons to participate in the course.
+The Activity Leader of the Year will also be awarded a prize and will be asked to accept it at the Isle of Man Sports Awards.

-If you are interested and would like an application form then please use the links provided or contact Sam Caine at the Sports Development Unit via e-mail at email@example.com or by phone at 01624 688557
+If you are interested and want an application form, please use the links provided or contact Sam Caine at the Sports Development Unit through e-mail at email@example.com or phone at 01624 688557.